 As you know, you and your caseload are using the ‘DIALOG scale’.
 Other clinicians in the study are using ‘DIALOG+’.
 It is important that the two different types of treatment are very different from each other, so that the researchers can make comparisons when the study is over.
 ‘DIALOG+’ involves clinicians and service users using the iPad together, so ‘DIALOG scale’ should be completely different, by having the service user use the iPad alone.

-Appendix 5: DIALOG+ adherence scale
+Appendix 5: DIALOG+ Adherence Scale

-DIALOG+ Adherence Scale DIALOG+-AS ITEMS (for DIALOG+ manual)
+DIALOG+ Adherence Scale (for DIALOG+ manual)

 The DIALOG+-AS is composed of 16 items and has been developed in order to test adherence to protocol and treatment distinctiveness.
 Most DIALOG+-AS items assess clinician behaviours specific to the administration of the DIALOG+ procedure (e.g. selection of domains for further discussion, the 4-step approach).
 The total score range is 0-28.